Travel vaccinations for Mexico

 The table below provides a general guide as to the Travel Vaccinations that may be advised to you for travel to Mexico.
 All Travellers should ensure that they are up-to-date with Routine Vaccinations including Diphtheria, Tetanus and Polio and Measles, Mumps and Rubella.
 Most travellers will also need to consider a course or booster of Hepatitis A and Typhoid as there is a risk of these diseases across most parts of the world.
 Some Travellers may also be advised additional vaccinations based on a risk assessment to include itinerary, current and past medical history and lifestyle.

-|MMR||Yes||Person-to-Person||MMR, Course of Two||£50|
+|MMR||Yes||Person-to-Person||MMR, Course of Two||£60|

-|DTaP||Yes||Person-to-Person||Revaxis, Single Dose||£40|
+|DTaP||Yes||Person-to-Person||Revaxis, Single Dose||£50|

 |Typhoid||Yes||Contaminated Food and Water||Typhim Vi, Single Dose||£50|

-|Hepatitis A||Yes||Contaminated Food and Water||Epaxyl, Single Dose||£80|
+|Hepatitis A||Yes||Contaminated Food and Water||Avaxim/havrix, Single Dose||£86|

-|Hepatitis B||Yes||Body Fluids, Medical Intervention||EnergixB, Course of Three||£55|
+|Hepatitis B||Yes||Body Fluids, Medical Intervention||EnergixB, Course of Three||£65|

 |Rabies||Yes||Infected Animals||Rabipur, Course of Three, ID, in rabies clinincs||£45|

-Risk of Malaria in Mexico
+Risk of malaria in Mexico?

-Risk of Yellow Fever for Mexico
+Risk of yellow fever for Mexico

 Yellow Fever is a serious viral illness spread by mosquitoes in the tropical regions of Africa and South America.
 For further information, please see Yellow Fever Vaccination.